jeremiahj0823/exoplanet-analysis/README.md

 - Random Forest and Linear Regression models were trained on actual scores and predicted new scores (80 train / 20 test).

     * Linear Regression achieved an R^2 of 0.50 due to non-linear data.
-    * An R^2 score of 0.99 was achieved using Random Forest.
+    * An R^2 score of *0.99* was then achieved using a Random Forest.
 Of course, the algorithm is just valdiating the scoring function.
+See graph below.
     ![Predicted vs Actual Scores](results/predicted_vs_actual.png)

 ### 5. Finalizing